Back to Revolutions Against the Church

 there is no true faith without hatred of ."

-Against the Calvinist claim that the true had become invisible, the saint replies:
+Against the Calvinist claim that the true had become invisible, St. Francis de Sales answers with disarming force:

 " cannot be invisible, for a body that cannot be seen is not a body."